Scaling Vision-based End-to-End Driving with Multi-View Attention Learning

-EtE-AD models require not only sensor data but also signal information, like the ego-vehicle speed and a high-level navigation command.
-It is interesting to study lays how to properly fuse these inputs.
+\paragraph{Input Data Fusion} EtE-AD models require not only sensor data but also signal information, like the ego-vehicle speed and a high-level navigation command.
+It is interesting to study how to properly fuse these inputs.
 To compare, we implement several types of input data fusion in Table \ref{tab:ablation_study_inputfusion}: adding, concatenation, and tokenization.
 In the first, the speed and command features are simply added to the image features.
-This addition could be done either before the transformer block (the default operation in CIL++), or after.
-We name the latter as late fusion adding (LF.A) in the table.
-Another common data fusion method is concatenation, which firstly stacks all the features and takes an extra join FC layer to fuse them, which we term as late fusion concatenation (LF.C) in the table.
+This addition could be done either before (the default operation in CIL++) or after the Transformer Encoder block.
+We name the latter as late fusion adding (LF.A).
+Another common data fusion method is concatenation, which firstly stacks all the features and takes an extra join FC layer to fuse them, which we term as late fusion concatenation (LF.C).
 Since the transformer model uses a self-attention mechanism to fuse features between tokens, we can tokenize the speed and navigation command features and feed them into the transformer block along with the image features.
-We term this approach as Token in the table.
+We term this approach as Token.
 Our results suggest that there is no obvious difference between tokenization and early adding fusion.
 These two approaches show better results than the late fusion.